dteviot/WebToEpub/readme.md

 ## How to install from Source
 ### Chrome
-* Download the extension.
+1. Download the extension.
 Go to https://github.com/dteviot/WebToEpub and click on the "Download Zip" button.
-* Unpack zip file and copy content to a "plugin" directory where you want to keep it.
+2. Unpack zip file and move the "plugin" directory to the location you want to keep it.
-* Create a "jszip\dist" directory under the "plugin" directory.
+3. In the "plugin" directory from the previous step there is a "jszip" directory.
+Create a "dist" directory inside this "jszip" directory.
-* Download jszip library v3.0.0 from https://github.com/Stuk/jszip
+4. Download jszip library v3.0.0 from https://github.com/Stuk/jszip
-* Extract jszip.min.js from the jszip library and copy to the jszip\dist directory from previous step.
+5. Extract jszip.min.js from the jszip library and copy to the "dist" directory you created in step 3.
-* Open Chrome and type "chrome://extensions" into the browser.
+6. Open Chrome and type "chrome://extensions" into the browser.
-* Make sure "Developer Mode" at the top of the page is checked.
+7. Make sure "Developer Mode" at the top of the page is checked.
-* Press the "Load unpacked extension.." button and browse to the "plugin" folder from step 2.
+8. Press the "Load unpacked extension.." button and browse to the "plugin" directory from step 2.

-For details on how to extend, see http://www.codeproject.com/Articles/1060680/Web-to-EPUB-Extension-for-Chrome.

 ### Firefox
-* Make sure you can install unsigned addons (only possible in Nightly and Developer Edition).
+1. Make sure you can install unsigned addons (only possible in Nightly and Developer Edition).
-* Download the extension.
+2. Download the extension.
 Go to https://github.com/dteviot/WebToEpub and click on the "Download Zip" button.
-* Unpack zip file and copy content to a "plugin" directory where you want to keep it.
+3. Unpack zip file and move the "plugin" directory to the location you want to keep it.
-* Create a "jszip\dist" directory under the "plugin" directory.
+4. In the "plugin" directory from the previous step there is a "jszip" directory.
+Create a "dist" directory inside this "jszip" directory.
-* Download jszip library v3.0.0 from https://github.com/Stuk/jszip
+5. Download jszip library v3.0.0 from https://github.com/Stuk/jszip
-* Extract jszip.min.js from the jszip library and copy to the jszip\dist directory from previous step.
+6. Extract jszip.min.js from the jszip library and copy to the "dist" directory you created in step 4.
-* Open Firefox and type "about:debugging" into the URL bar.
+7. Open Firefox and type "about:debugging" into the URL bar.
-* Click "Load Temporary Add-on".
+8. Click "Load Temporary Add-on".
-* Open the plugin directory and select manifest.json.
+9. Open the "plugin" directory from step 3 and select manifest.json.

 ## License information
 Licenced under GPLv3.